Gellybean/Gellybean/MathfinderBot.md

  - —`Set-Grid`
    - `var-name` Grid name.
 The same as Set-Row except you can specify rows instead of expressions.

- - —`Set-Craft` (EXPERIMENTAL) This lets you set a craft a mundane item.
+ - —`Set-Craft` *EXPERIMENTAL.* This lets you set a mundane item to craft.
    - `var-name` Item name.
    - `value` DC to craft.